Last updated on August 03th, 2022

 If you are just looking to get an initial reaction to your super cool idea, maybe do a light test by fielding your survey to the people already in your network.
 It’s a great way to collect feedback basically for free.

 If you are concept testing new features to a product that you already have, the best way to field a survey is to ask your already loyal customers first.
-The same goes for concept testing new prices, rebranding change to product design, and so on.
+The same goes for product price testing, rebranding change to product design, and so on.
 The opinions of your loyal supporters are by far the most valuable ones that you can ever get.

 But let’s assume it’s a brand new concept and you want to really dig deep into your potential market.
 At this point, you’ll need to get a sample size and target that is representative of your target audience.
 Know your target well and calculate what sample size would give you the most relevant data.
 The larger your target audience, the larger the sample size will be.